locize/blog/source/_posts/i18next-vue.md

 ### save missing translations <a name="save-missing"></a>

-Thanks to the use of the [saveMissing functionality](https://www.i18next.com/overview/configuration-options#missing-keys), new keys gets added to locize automatically, while developing the app.
+Thanks to the use of the [saveMissing functionality](https://www.i18next.com/overview/configuration-options#missing-keys), new keys get added to locize automatically, while developing the app.

 Just pass `saveMissing: true` in the i18next options: